A-MAK15/Solubility/README.md

 ### Future Work
   - Explore other machine learning techniques for better performance.
-  - Integrate the model into a web application for real-time predictions.
+  - Integrate the model into a web application for real-time predictions and live solubility examples.